pepegar/scala-training-telefonica/docs/tut/akkahttp.md

 Directives are the building blocks for routing.
 We've already seen some directives such as `get`, `path` and `complete`.

-# Exercise 10: create a REST API
+# Exercise 6: create a REST API

+`git checkout exercise-6-desciption`

 Migrate the REST api we implemented for play in akka-http.